HighCWu/control-lora-v2/README.md

 The current implementation idea is basically the same as sdxl's control-lora.
 But I mainly extend the ControlNetModel implementation from diffusers and use the user-friendly sd v1.5 for training.
 (The training method of sdxl control-lora could be easily used after modification according to [train_controlnet_sdxl.py](https://github.com/huggingface/diffusers/blob/main/examples/controlnet/train_controlnet_sdxl.py).
 My training code is also from [train_controlnet.py](https://github.com/huggingface/diffusers/blob/main/examples/controlnet/train_controlnet.py))

+Notice: I didn't train some extra layers like the norm layers (while stabilityai did).
+So this repo is more appropriate to the name of control-lora.
+When I completed this version, diffusers had not officially added lora compatibility to layers such as `conv_in`, `timestep_embedding`, so my version currently does not include their lora training.

 ## Why Version 2

 My first version of [ControlLoRA](https://github.com/HighCWu/ControlLoRA) directly used the spatial information after simple convolutions to perform LoRA offset on the linear layers in the attention layers.